-Sometimes groups of melanocytes make moles, or nevi.
+Sometimes groups of melanocytes make moles, also called nevi.
 Most people have some moles on their bodies.
 These moles are usually pink, tan, or brown.
 They can be flat or raised, and are usually round or oval.
 Most moles are on the chest or the upper part of the body.

 Moles don't usually grow or change very much.
-Many times, moles fade in older people.
-Most moles are benign, or noncancerous, and do not lead to cancer.
-Some abnormal moles, called dysplastic nevi, pose an increased risk of melanoma and should be checked regularly by a doctor.
+Moles can fade in older adults.
+Most moles are not cancer (benign), and do not lead to cancer.
+Some abnormal moles, called dysplastic nevi, are an increased risk of melanoma.
+These should be checked regularly by a doctor.

 If melanoma grows at the site of the original tumor, it tends to grow in 1 of 2 ways: